 Three key points that impact productivity in today’s world

 Majority of us have been able to adapt and find amazing solutions to today’s world.
 Organizations already familiar with cloud-based forms of working have now traded office space for cloud space.
 Allowing for less of a need to report to work physically and signing up to productivity tools that were previously perceived as unnecessary.
 And this ‘change’ has brought forward the question of how to retain the same level of productivity from home as that that was achieved from the office.
 Luckily, we have a simple answer to that: Google Workspace.

 For most organizations, the largest decision-making factor is cost.
 The question of “How much will a particular procurement decision impact the bottom line and what sort of return on investment can it hope to achieve?” burns in every procurement manager's mind.
 However, the real question is no longer which is the cheapest but what offers the best features and functionality at the lowest price.
 So, let’s have a look at what features you should consider when making this decision for your organization.

 1. Making real-time collaboration the standard for document creation

 There is no “I” in team.
 In the basis, organizations are made up of individuals working together to deliver several objectives.
 Now that a great deal of the formal work force is working from home, the traditional method of collaborating on a particular document is no longer a viable option.
 E-mailing colleagues back and forth with different versions of the same document was extremely time consuming and led to various issues like “who has the final document?”, “which version is the final version?”, “what changes were made and who did what?”.
 There was no accountability, no shared workflow, no unity.
-In this regard being a can make everybody’s life easier.
+In this regard being a cloud native can make everybody’s life easier.

 “A study of Harvard Business Review in 2019 shows that 84% of Google Workspace users review and edit the same document over the course of a regular meeting.
 92% says real-time collaboration has become the standard for document creation.“